 The remainder of the paper is organized as follows.
-The next section presents the challenge associated with forecasting with MDC choice models and describes the forecasting procedures used in the literature.
-Section 3 highlights some new properties of the MDC choice models with additively separable utility functions.
-Building on these properties, Section 4 presents new forecasting algorithms tailored for different types of utility specifications under different situations, ranging from small to large choice sets.
+The next section presents the challenge associated with forecasting with the MDCEV model, and describes currently used forecasting procedures in the literature.
+Section 3 highlights some new properties of the MDCEV model.
+Building on these properties, Section 4 presents new forecasting algorithms tailored for different types of utility specifications under different choice situations, ranging from very small to very large choice sets.
 In addition, a discussion is provided on how similar forecasting algorithms can be developed for other KT demand system models.
 Section 5 presents an application of the MDCEV model to analyze residential energy consumption patterns in the U.S., using the 2005 RECS data.
-Section 6 presents several prediction experiments with the RECS data as well as other simulated data to assess the computational performance of the proposed forecasting algorithms vis-à-vis existing approaches.
+Section 6 presents several prediction experiments with the RECS data as well as other, simulated data to assess the computational performance of the proposed forecasting algorithms vis-à-vis existing approaches.
 In addition, this section includes hypothetical policy simulations to predict the impact of different climate change-related scenarios on residential energy consumption patterns.
 Section 7 summarizes and concludes the paper.